omise/omise-android/README.md

 -dontwarn com.squareup.**
 ```

-## Note on TLS 1.2

-PCI-DSS standard requires the service to communicate in *TLS 1.2* or higher using strong encryption suites.
-This means that every client must connect to Omise service with those valid suites.
-However TLS 1.2 support in Android depends on the Android OS version.
-Since Omise Android SDK version 4+ is required minimum version Android 5.0+ (API 21).
-The SDK already fully supports communication with the Omise Service using TLS 1.2 with the correct encryption suite.

 ## Contributing

 Pull requests and bug fixes are welcome.
 For larger scope of work, please pop on to our [forum](https://forum.omise.co) to discuss first.